jkolb/FranticApparatus/README.md

 ## Overview

 FranticApparatus is a composable task framework for iOS.
 Tasks are units of work that execute, optionally generate a result, and trigger events during important points during their life-cycle.
 Tasks are most useful when they are asynchronous but there is nothing stopping them from being synchronous.
 Tasks are built on top of a protocol, FATask, this aids in composability and allowing for almost anything to be modeled as a task.
-If you have existing asynchronous functionality their is a good chance you can hide it behind the FATask protocol and gain the benefits that come from composability.
+If you have existing asynchronous functionality there is a good chance you can hide it behind the FATask protocol and gain the benefits that come from composability.

 Here are a few of the things you can accomplish using composable tasks: